Southern California Ending Disparities in CKD Leadership Summit

 Learning and Action Workgroups

-Through a series of facilitated discussions, occurring in 2025, stakeholders will identify barriers and solutions to improve CKD awareness, detection, and management in the Bay Area, and especially tools and strategies that can be implemented within stakeholders' own institutions.
+Through a series of facilitated discussions, occurring in 2025, stakeholders will identify barriers and solutions to improve CKD awareness, detection, and management in Southern California, and especially tools and strategies that can be implemented within stakeholders' own institutions.
 Four workgroups will convene covering the following topics:

 Clinical Considerations for CKD in Primary Care